The Best Grocery Rewards Card: Blue Cash Preferred® from American Express

 - With the Everyday card, an average individual would get back $108 (vs. $142 for the Preferred Blue), and a couple would get back $217 (vs. $297 for the Preferred Blue).

-- Additionally, the Preferred version offers 3% cash back on gas vs. 2% for the Everyday.
-And the $100 sign-up bonus vs. $50.
+- Additionally, the Preferred version offers 3% cash back at select gas stations and department stores vs. 2% for the Everyday.

 If your annual grocery purchases are in line with the averages I’ve highlighted here, the Blue Cash Preferred Card from American Express will result in the most net cash back, despite the $75 annual fee.
 I’ve signed up.